 Step 8 - Here you can assign more protocol privileges that a user can use to access this share.
-Options to choose from are FTP, NFS, and WebDAV.
+Options to choose from are FTP, NFS, WebDAV, and mydlink Cloud.
 CIFS and AFP are set as default.

-- CIFS is short for Common Internet File System.

-- AFP is short for Apple Filing Protocol.

-- FTP is short for File Transfer Protocol

-- NFS is short for Network File System.

-- WebDAV is short for Web-based Distributed Authoring and Versioning.
+- CIFS is short for Common Internet File System. - AFP is short for Apple Filing Protocol. - FTP is short for File Transfer Protocol - NFS is short for Network File System. - WebDAV is short for Web-based Distributed Authoring and Versioning. - mydlink Cloud is a service provided by D-Link which allows you to access files on your NAS from a remote computer or mobile device.